Article Contents

 Coworking spaces offer the same amenities you would find in a traditional office, along with a lot more.
 A major differentiator is flexibility since you don’t need to sign a long-term lease in a coworking space.

-Every coworking space will always have basics like WiFi, printers, usually, some type of conference room… and some will have tea, coffee, and snacks available.
+Every coworking space will always have the basics like WiFi, printers, usually, some type of conference room… and some will have tea, coffee, and snacks available.

 Some will have startup resources at your disposal ranging from digital assets, and even coaches and advisors.
 Some may have 3D printers and other tech that you may not always have access to.
 Some budget-conscious coworking spaces are more barebones, offering little more than a desk and WiFi.